Rebozo: What It Is and How To Use It in Labor - Baby Chick

 A rebozo scarf can be worn around or under your abdomen and hips during pregnancy to provide extra support.
 The additional support can help with pregnancy discomforts such as back pain.
 It may also help with round ligament pain.
 Your round ligaments run up the sides of your abdomen and get stretched during pregnancy, sometimes causing sharp and painful spasms.4

 At the end of pregnancy, a wrap may help to get your baby into your pelvis if they are still floating up high.
-It can be beneficial for individuals who have had multiple pregnancies and have weak abdominal muscles.2
+It may be helpful for some people who have had multiple pregnancies or feel they need extra abdominal support near the end of pregnancy.2

 This video shows how a rebozo may be used during labor to support movement and help encourage optimal fetal positioning.

-Wrapping a rebozo around a laboring belly and moving it in different ways may help to move a baby into the correct position and down into the pelvis.5 Always check with your doctor or midwife to ensure that using a shawl in this way is safe for your situation.
+Wrapping a rebozo around the belly or hips and using gentle movement may help encourage baby into a more favorable position and support descent into the pelvis.5 Always check with your doctor or midwife to ensure that using a shawl in this way is safe for your situation.

 Sifting, or “manteada,” involves a rhythmic jiggling of the pregnant abdomen or pelvis with a wrap.
 Gentle sifting with the cloth may relax tight abdominal muscles, ligaments, and fascia.5 Fascia is a thin connective tissue that holds your organs and muscles in place.6 Sifting may also help your baby to rotate into a good position for birth.5